-How to detect AI: generated content, writing, plagiarism
+How to detect AI: images, writing, plagiarism

-How to detect AI: generated content, writing, plagiarism
+How to detect AI: images, writing, plagiarism

 ChatGPT is a great tool that has a number of uses.
-Unfortunately, one of its main appeals is being able to produce content quickly, and fairly authentically with only a few prompts.
+One of its main appeals is being able to produce content quickly, and fairly authentically with only a few prompts.
 This has led to the tool being used to write essays, plagiarise content and create realistic artwork that are then passed off as genuine.
 In this article we will look at the tools that have been developed to detect when something has been produced by AI or by a human.

 ChatGPT, the conversation AI developed by OpenAI, never ceases to amaze and panic the Internet in equal measure.
-Manu fields such as journalism, medicine, cybersecurity and even psychiatry are currently studying the possibilities offered to them by artificial intelligence capable of generating precise and detailed texts in a natural language with a simple request.
+Many fields such as journalism, medicine, cybersecurity and even psychiatry are currently studying the possibilities offered to them by artificial intelligence capable of generating precise and detailed texts in a natural language with a simple request.
 They are equally attentive to the excesses and potential problems that it can generate.

 The teaching environment has been particularly taken by surprise by ChatGPT a tool, already widely used by students since its appearance, that has proven to be effective at writing homework and summaries that it is difficult, even impossible, to differentiate its creation from content produced by a human.
 This is a real problem, both in terms of ethics and transparency.
 Indeed, students see it as a valuable time saver as well as the possibility of obtaining a good grade without too much effort.
 It is one problem among many others, which pushes its developers to find a way to set up a signature within the text in order to differentiate those produced by the AI from those that were created by a human.